Best Fiction Books to read of 2025

 2 out of 5, but maybe 1.
 Not a fan.
 All Fours by Miranda July

-*Reminded me a bit of Death Valley by Melissa Broder and I didn’t especially like that book either.
-Her book however was much more drug trippy, while All Fours was more sexual crazy.
-Both I finished and was like what was the point of this book??
+*It reminded me a bit of Death Valley by Melissa Broder and I didn’t especially like that book either.
+Death Valley was much more drug trippy, while All Fours was more sexual crazy.
+Both I finished and was like what in the world was the point of this book?? !

 8. It’s One of Us by J.T.
 Ellison